Karjeje/odin-recipes/README.md

 # odin-recipes

-The current project is a website with link to recipes.
+The current project is a website with links to recipes.
 I will display my basic HTML knowledge.